 Just weeks before Minneapolis plays host to Super Bowl LII, Mitchell Hamline’s Health Law Institute will hold a conference on concussions in sports and what the consequences of brain trauma could mean for the future of football.

 “Impact on the Gridiron: Safety, Accountability, and the Future of Football” will be held 9 am—12:30 pm, Friday, Jan.
 19, on the Mitchell Hamline campus, 875 Summit Ave., St. Paul, MN 55105.

-“This event is not about bashing the game of football or any other contact sport for that matter,” said Barbra Colombo, director of Mitchell Hamline’s Health Care Compliance Program.
+“This event is not about bashing the game of football or any other contact sport for that matter,” said Barbara Colombo, director of Mitchell Hamline’s Health Care Compliance Program.
 “Instead, it’s designed to tackle key issues facing players, parents, doctors, and lawyers regarding head injuries and brain trauma.”